willGraham01/PiranhasHalfyord/combats/market.md

 Loot:

-- Shattered Teeth necklace off any killed or captured gang members
+- Piranhas necklace off any killed or captured gang members
 - A ring or trinket from one of the merchant victims (if all the goods were saved by killing the loot wolves)

 Other encounter effects: